Mort the Dead Teenager: Film

 Prior to being assigned writer of the Marvel Zombies project, The Walking Dead co-creator Robert Kirkman believed he was to be assigned a reboot comic of Mort supposedly created to drum up hype for the announced film adaptation, though there was no planned comic.
 Kirkman recalled, And then I said, "If you ever want anything done with zombies in it, let me know!"
 And I was totally joking!
 And I think that day, or maybe the next day, there was an announcement that they were going to do a Mort the Dead Teenager movie, which I guess never happened, and he (Tom Brevoort) was like, "Oh, I don't know...maybe there's something...let me get off the phone and talk to somebody."
 And I'm like, "What are you talking about, Tom?"
-And he said, "I think I have an idea for something you can do....hang on!"
+And he said, "I think I have an idea for something you can do...hang on!"
 And I thought he was gonna call me up and be like, "Hey, you wanna do this Mort the Dead Teenager book?"

 And then, like two or three weeks later, Ralph Macchio called and he said they were doing this Ultimate Fantastic Four arc where we're trying to make it look like the Ultimate FF meet the FF from the Marvel Universe, but what they're actually doing is meeting this zombie Fantastic Four.

 And I said, "Well, that sounds crazy."
+(Note: Though no official word from Marvel states such, a possibility exists that there was to be a tie-in comic for the cancelled film, as evidenced by a trademark filing on February 8th, 2005 for comics, posters, and trading cards.)

-As of 2023, the film has not been made and it is assumed to have been shelved.
-Hama has mentioned that some of the Simpson test footage was cut into a pitch trailer, which was being shopped around as late as 2009 according to a since-deleted tweet from television writer Kevin Biegel.
+As of 2025, a Mort film has not been made and any projects with development plans are assumed to have been shelved or cancelled.
+Hama had mentioned that some of the Simpson test footage was cut into a pitch trailer, which was being shopped around as late as 2009 according to a since-deleted tweet from television writer Kevin Biegel.

 The complete 8-minute-long pitch trailer was uploaded to YouTube on September 14, 2025, with unfinished special effects.
+A 1998-dated script is currently located at Indiana University via the Lilly Library's Michael Uslan Archives, available for research reading.